orangejuice/blog/data/activity/book-被禁锢的头脑-2013/record.en.md

 date: 2023-02-22 08:59:58+08:00
 douban:
   rating: 8.8
-  subtitle: (Poland) Czeslaw Milosz / 2013 / Guangxi Normal University Press
+  subtitle: (Poland) Czesław Miłosz / 2013 / Guangxi Normal University Press
 ---

-Via tw Stopping Cloud 'Rather stand on the side of silence, than on the side of noise; would rather lose speech, than betray the solemn feelings of sorrow in the heart, and definitely not immediately learning the language and tone of the powerful' The uncontrollable need to reread this book.
-Faced with the same major sufferings and absurdities of the twentieth century, compared to Milan Kundera's prudence and profound insight, Milosz possesses the power of transcendence and compassion.
-This is admirable and respected!
+Via Twitter from Tingyun: 'Better to stand on the side of silence than on the side of noise; better to be speechless than to betray the mournful solemnity in one’s heart, and certainly not to immediately adopt the language and tone of the oppressors.'
+An uncontrollable need to reread this book.
+Facing the major tragedies and absurdities of the twentieth century, Miłosz possesses a transcendent and compassionate power, compared to Milan Kundera's cautiousness and profound insights, which commands respect and admiration!